Cincinnati Medical Malpractice Lawyer Represents Injured Plaintiffs Nationwide

 Incredibly, the Wrong Site Surgery Project Study found that national incidence of wrong site surgeries, which includes wrong patient, wrong procedure, wrong site and wrong side surgeries, may be as high as 40 per week.

-No. Medical malpractice lawsuits improve the quality of healthcare by holding physicians and hospitals responsible when they fall below a professional standard of care.
+Medical malpractice lawsuits improve the quality of healthcare by holding physicians and hospitals responsible when they fall below a professional standard of care.
 Moreover, medical malpractice lawsuits filed by experienced a Cincinnati Medical Malpractice Lawyer can provide an avenue of financial relief for those whose lives have been damaged through no fault of their own.
 If there is no compensation paid by wrongful actors, the cost of the injury is passed on to the taxpayer.

 By enforcing the standard of care through a lawsuit, the medical system is improved for future patients, as negligent defendants often adopt safer procedures to prevent future medical errors and patient injuries.
 Without medical malpractice laws, medical mistakes would go without consequence, patients would be uncompensated for preventable injuries, and medical providers would have less incentive to improve the medical system to prevent future injuries.